MaterializeInc/materialize/doc/developer/design/20210401_volatile_sources.md

 of treating all Kafka, S3, and file sources as nonvolatile is equivalent to the system's current behavior.

-Another benefit of deferring this toggleability is that the `volatility` bit does not require storing any additional state, as it is a pure function of the source type.
+Another benefit of deferring this toggleability is that computing the `volatility` bit does not require storing any additional state, as it is a pure function of the source type.
 If we decide we don't like the concept of volatility, we can excise it without breaking backwards compatibility.

 ### Volatility removal